-As a registered member of BC Land Trust, the SCCA partners in holding and developing conservation covenants for Cliff Gilker Park, Mt Artaban Nature Reserve, Long Bay Nature Reserve and Brigade Bay Bluffs Nature Reserve on Gambier Island, Sandy Beach on Keats Island, Rainfrog Sanctuary in Roberts Creek and Gospel Rock in Gibsons.
+As a registered Land Trust, the SCCA partners in holding and developing conservation covenants for Cliff Gilker Park, Mt Artaban Nature Reserve, Long Bay Nature Reserve and Brigade Bay Bluffs Nature Reserve on Gambier Island, Sandy Beach on Keats Island, Rainfrog Sanctuary in Roberts Creek and Gospel Rock in Gibsons.

 Are you passionate about biodiversity?

 Volunteer with Us!

 There are many ways you can leave your mark.

 Paul Harris Jones

 Paul Jones has had a special relationship with birds ever since his childhood days in India.
 He has been a leader in the local campaign to protect marbled murrelets.
 In 1993 Paul's team discovered an active nest in the Caren Range, the oldest closed-canopy temperate rain forest in Canada.
 Further sightings led to the creation of Spipiyus Provincial Park.
 Spipiyus is the shíshálh name for the murrelets, which are revered in many coastal First Nations communities.
 Old-growth logging, climate change and other factors continue to put the survival of the species at risk.
 Paul continues to advocate for the murrelets through a proposed Jervis Inlet Biosphere Conservation Area.